 Action words was created and then tested in six schools in Redcar and Cleveland.
 The results were so good that I left the classroom and concentrated on creating a system that could be used by schools and parents.

-A local artist Jenny Fionda created some very cute images to go with the actions.
+Illustrator Jenny Fionda created some very cute images to go with the actions.

-In 2004, Action Words became a family business when my husband (Geoff Lynas) took over as the publisher.
+Action Words became a family business when my husband (Geoff Lynas) took over as the publisher.
 Realising the scheme was also being used by older children, he redesigned the materials and introduced more humour into the characters using images by Andrew Liddell.

 So my message is: